-Since there is no brand awareness metric, it’s difficult to quantify with online tools.
-However, there are a number of Google and non-Google tools that will help you better measure the historic performance of your brand awareness and increases after marketing campaigns.
+Since there is no brand awareness metric, it’s difficult to measure brand awareness with online tools; however, there are a number of Google and non-Google tools to help you measure brand awareness.

 If you do not want to track brand keywords in a paid SEO tool, enter your keywords in Google’s Keyword Planner to see changes in monthly historic search volume.

 Enter your branded keywords into Google’s Keyword Planner and see historical monthly searches (up to one year?).
 Export the monthly searches and continue to monitor monthly searches for these keywords.

 Since Google introduced “Not Provided” keywords in 2011